 iv.
 It costs nothing to say, "I'm not everything I should be" or "I ought to be a better Christian."
 It does cost something to say, "I have been a trouble-maker in this church" or "I have had bitterness towards certain leaders, to whom I apologize right now."

 b.
 I anointed you . . .
 I delivered you . . .
 I gave you . . . and gave you the house of Israel and Judah . . .
-I also would have given you much more: Through Nathan, God explains to David that his sin was really a base expression of ingratitude.
+I also would have given you much more: Through Nathan, God explained to David that his sin was really a base expression of ingratitude.
 When God gave all this to David and had so much more to give him, David sought out sin instead.

 c.
-Why have you despised the commandment of the LORD, to do evil in His sight?
-In Psalm 19:8, David said: The commandment of the LORD is pure, enlightening the eyes.
+Why have you despised the commandment of the Lord, to do evil in His sight?
+In Psalm 19:8, David said: The commandment of the Lord is pure, enlightening the eyes.
 Yet by his sin he despised the commandment of the Lord.
 David acted as if God's command was wrong and to be despised when he did evil in His sight.

 d.
-You have killed Uriah . . . you have taken his wife: This is all another way of saying, "You are the man!"
+You have killed Uriah . . . you have taken his wife: This is another way of saying, "You are the man!"
 God won't allow David to blame anyone or anything else.

 4. (10) David's punishment.

 "Now therefore, the sword shall never depart from your house, because you have despised Me, and have taken the wife of Uriah the Hittite to be your wife."